Tuesday, June 29, 2010

 My Feminist Response to the Haredi Marriage Crisis

 With all of my opposition to modern feminism, it is easy to lose track of the fact that I am a feminist if of a nineteenth-century John Stuart Mill School.
 I believe that human beings can better themselves through reason, as they pursue their own good in their own way.
 It helps if they are left to themselves and are not shackled by tyrannical governments and societies.
-Since women make up a little more than fifty percent of the human race, this applies to woman as well.
+Since women make up a little more than fifty percent of the human race, this applies to women as well.
 Women need to be brought in as equal partners in society and government and this can most effectively be done through education and suffrage.
 I do not recognize the concept of "women's rights," only human rights.
 Also, since I deal with rights solely within the context of protection from direct physical harm, I have no interest in waging war against "patriarchy" or deconstructing "male" modes of thinking.
 Feminists would be correct in criticizing me for employing a distinctively Enlightenment/male discourse and attempting to shove women into it, thus making it impossible for women to ever truly be "equal" in its most extreme sense.
 I do not care; what I offer is a logically consistent system and if women do not wish to take it they are free to try their luck with traditional patriarchy.

 My nineteenth-century feminism was awakened by a recent article I saw on the Haredi website Cross Currents, "Avoiding Corruption in Shidduchim," by Rabbi Jonathan Rosenblum, which attacked the current manifestation of marriage dowries within the Haredi world.
 Rabbi Rosenblum argues that the practice of insisting that the prospective in-laws of Haredi men be expected to support their future sons-law while they sit and study in order to gain their daughters a respectable match creates its own back-door materialism, as marrying the girl from the wealthiest possible family becomes a status symbol.
 I thought it was a very good article.
 That being said, I was struck by the fact that the article and subsequent comments all focused on the boys vs. in-laws dynamics.
 Lost in the shuffle was the fact that there are young women involved here, being asked to make life-altering decisions in support of a system that relegates them to if not second class status then at least to secondary roles.
 So I put up the following comment: